jacylang/dev-book/docs/particles/optional-chaining-&-try.md

-# Optional Chaining and Try operator
+# Optional Chaining and the Try operator

 I want to have them all: optional-chaining, unwrap and try operators.
 **Rust** includes try operator `?` which is transformed into construction with `return` on "fail" case, though it is possible to use `and_then` as alternative to JS/C# `?.` operator (optional chaining).